-Traditional marketers associate themselves more with artists.
+They associate themselves more with artists.
 They are concerned with strategy, brand building and sales.

-Growth hackers trace their roots back to programming engineers.
+They trace their roots back to programming engineers.
 But they are much more than that.
 Data scientist meets marketer meets programmer.

 The growth hacking skillset should include 3 essential elements:

-1) Creative marketing: A growth hacker needs to know how to creatively market products.
+- Creative marketing: A growth hacker needs to know how to creatively market products.
 Having a background in marketing is always an asset.
 Understanding customer needs and how to fulfill them is essential.